 Mr Rue joined nbn in July 2014 as a member of the Executive Committee, bringing with him a wealth of knowledge in financial management and high profile company transformation.

 Prior to joining nbn, Mr Rue spent 17 years in various leadership roles at News Corp Australia including a decade as Chief Financial Officer.
 He also served as a Director on a number of associated boards including Foxtel, Fox Sports, REA Group and Australian Associated Press, as well as Chairman of the Communication Newspaper Group in Perth and Melbourne Storm Rugby League Club.

 Mr Rue is a Chartered Accountant and holds a Bachelor of Business Studies and a Diploma in Professional Accounting.

 Justin Forsell is responsible for all nbn's legal services, its company secretariat, FOI and security functions.
 His responsibilities include all major transactions, dispute management and litigation, legal analysis and advice work, security, privacy and governance support.

 An experienced legal practitioner with over 18 year’s in-house experience, Mr Forsell joined nbn in March 2010 as the Chief Legal Counsel.

-Prior to joining nbn, Mr Forsell was General Counsel, Company Secretary and Head of the Governance at Vodafone Australia.
+Prior to joining nbn, Mr Forsell was General Counsel, Company Secretary and Head of Governance at Vodafone Australia.
 He was responsible for legal, regulatory, government relations, company secretariat, inter-carrier relationships and corporate social responsibility across the company.

 He has previously held senior legal counsel roles at Vodafone Australia, BT Group Japan and British Telecom in the UK.
 He commenced his career in telecommunications law at Hutchison Telecom in Hong Kong after several years in private practice.